 - STEP 1.
-Secure a shotgun stick tightly to the fuse pullring with the fuse positioned so the body of the fuse is below the stick.
-Grasp the shotgun stick with both hands approximately 2 feet (61 cm) apart, placing one hand on the shotgun-stick latch mechanism. - STEP 2.
+Secure a shotgun stick tightly to the fuse pullring with the fuse oriented so the body of the fuse is below the stick.
+Grasp the shotgun stick with both hands (approximately 2 feet [61 cm] apart), placing one hand on the shotgun-stick latch mechanism. - STEP 2.
 Lift the fuse and lower it into the cradle of the fuse mounting. - STEP 3.
-With the fuse securely seated in the cradle, with one motion push the fuse forward to latch it in the Closed position.
-See Figure 18.
-Disengage the shotgun stick from the fuse. - STEP 4.
-Verify the fuse is properly latched in the fuse mounting.
-While holding the shotgun stick, push against the fuse holder assembly and pull on the fuse assembly as shown in Figure 19 by locating the ring of the stick in the opening below the pull-ring.
+With the fuse securely seated in the cradle, push the fuse forward to latch it in the Closed position.
+See Figure 19.
+Disengage the shotgun stick from the fuse.

-Figure 18.
+Figure 19.
 A fuse lowered into the cradle in preparation for latching to a TransFuser Mounting.